Motor home explodes in Nashville, possible human remains found near site | Law-Order

 Motor home explodes in Nashville, possible human remains found near site

 A motor home parked on a street exploded in downtown Nashville at dawn on Friday, moments after a recorded message emanating from the vehicle warned of a bomb, in what police called an "intentional act" in the heart of America's country music capital.
-Three people suffered minor injuries in the Christmas morning blast.
-Authorities said it was uncertain whether anyone was inside the recreational vehicle when it exploded, but police reported hours later that investigators had found possible human remains near the site.
+Three people were injured in the Christmas morning blast, though none critically.
+Authorities said it was uncertain whether anyone was inside the recreational vehicle when it exploded, but police reported hours later that investigators had found possible human remains nearby.

 Drake said authorities had received no threats of an attack prior to the reports of gunfire at the outset of the incident, describing the blast as a "total surprise."
 "We had no pre-warnings at all," he said.

-Police offered no explanation as to a possible motive, but McCabe said law enforcement may have been the target of the explosion given police were called to the scene beforehand.
-Nashville's vice mayor, Jim Shulman, told CNN the incident appeared to have been a solitary act, and police said they saw no ongoing threat, though bomb-sniffing dogs were being led through the downtown area as a precaution.
+Nashville's vice mayor, Jim Shulman, told CNN the incident appeared to have been a solitary act, though bomb-sniffing dogs were being led through the downtown area as a precaution.

-City Fire Chief William Swann said search teams also were checking nearby buildings for possible victims and to ensure the structures were sound.
-President Donald Trump was briefed on the explosion, a White House spokesman said.
-President-elect Joe Biden likewise was briefed, his office said.

-Car bombings in the United States are rare.
-A 1995 truck bombing in Oklahoma City killed 168 people including 19 children, and wounded hundreds.
-In April 2010, a food vendor foiled an attempt to set off a car bomb in New York's Times Square.

 - READ MORE ON: